E-ISSN: 1308-5263

 Article length: Not exceed 200 words.

-Authors can submit for consideration an illustration and photos that is interesting, instructive, and visually attractive, along with a few lines of explanatory text and references.
-Images in Hematology can include no more than 200 words of text, 5 references, and 3 figure or table.
-No abstract, discussion or conclusion are required but please include a brief title.
+Authors can submit for consideration illustrations or photos that are interesting, instructive, and visually attractive, along with a few lines of explanatory text and references.
+Images in Hematology can include no more than 200 words of text, 5 references, and 3 figures or tables.
+No abstract, discussion, or conclusion is required.
+A brief running title is required.

 Letters to the Editor